 The Declaration of Conformity is a primary document that is often requested by retailers, marketplaces and market surveillants.
 Either the importer or manufacturer is responsible for issuing the DoC documents, which should include information such as:

 - Responsible individual

-The user manual shall be provided with the product in the product package.
-In general, importers shall including the followings in the user manual:
+The user manual should be provided with the product in the product package.
+In general, importers and manufacturers should include the following information in the user manual:

-The technical file is somehow similar to the product specification, but it shall include all relevant test reports for identification.
-The technical file shall include information such as:
+The technical file is somehow similar to the product specification, but it should include relevant test reports and other relevant information such as: